 Greetings loyal blog followers.
 It’s been several years since I posted here.
 I’ve been busy undertaking a PhD and getting prepared for my latest (and most ambitious) field trip – to Antarctica.

 I’ve decided to stop using wordpress as the home base for my blog.
-Instead I’ll be posting current blog entires on my main website which you can view here – Antarctica blog
+Instead I’ll be posting current blog entries on my main website which you can view here – Antarctica blog

 If you’d like to be made aware of postings when they appear please friend me on Facebook.